 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-- Requires walking primarily on a level surface for occasional periods throughout the day.
+- Requires walking primarily on a level surface for periodic periods throughout the day

-- May include lifting up to 25 pounds of files on a regular basis.
-Proper lifting techniques required.
+- May include lifting up to 25 pounds for files on a regular basis.
+Proper lifting techniques required

 Material and Equipment Directly Used: